 Virtus Investment Partners' dividend has been pretty stable for a little while now, but we will continue to be cautious until it has been demonstrated for a few more years.
 The annual payment during the last 8 years was $1.80 in 2014, and the most recent fiscal year payment was $6.60.
 This implies that the company grew its distributions at a yearly rate of about 18% over that duration.
 We're not overly excited about the relatively short history of dividend payments, however the dividend is growing at a nice rate and we might take a closer look.

 The Dividend Looks Likely To Grow

-Companies possessing a stable dividend policy will likely enjoy greater investor interest than those suffering from a more inconsistent approach.
+It's important to note that companies having a consistent dividend policy will generate greater investor confidence than those having an erratic one.
 At the same time, there are other factors our readers should be conscious of before pouring capital into a stock.
-As an example, we've identified 2 warning signs for Virtus Investment Partners that you should be aware of before investing.
-If you are a dividend investor, you might also want to look at our curated list of high performing dividend stock.
+Taking the debate a bit further, we've identified 3 warning signs for Virtus Investment Partners that investors need to be conscious of moving forward.
+If you are a dividend investor, you might also want to look at our curated list of high yield dividend stocks.